 Import from calendar + Export as excel + Backup to cloud

 Taskito lets users import events from Google calendar, export all their notes in an Excel file, and even backup all the app data to Google Drive!

 While Solid Explorer (my previous article) had infinite theming possibilities, Taskito offers a limited set but, boy! these themes are honestly beautiful! (special mentions – the names too!).
 Have a look at some specimens below:

 Have to mention this because even this particular thing has grown on me!

-First I would say one thing…this app is my daily driver!
-I am pretty much using it daily.
+First, I would say one thing… this app is my daily driver!
+I use it daily!

 I also confess that I subconsciously open Google Keep to note down anything! – because of how long I have been using it!

 There are a bunch of ToDo list apps (and really good apps) on Google Play to try out such as ToDoist, Memorigi, Tasks.org, Tick Tick, Bundled Notes (This one is really amazing IMO), but the problem is where the app is very good – it has limited free functionality plus monthly, annual plans, and the totally free ones don’t live up to my expectations in terms of either the functionality or the UI or have ads (Am I so demanding😅?) & I am not much comfortable with monthly/annual subscriptions based approach. (though I agree, it’s important to keep & maintain those apps) but, again, I am not comfortable. ¯\_(ツ)_/¯

 Taskito well-fitted in my criteria – no monthly subscriptions (but a one-time payment of Rs.
 250) plus a very nice UI and no ads!